marcantondahmen/arch-setup/README.md

 In case you are using a surface laptop, the best is to install a kernel from the [linux-surface](https://github.com/linux-surface/linux-surface) project.
 This will most likely help to make things like sleep, shutdown and other issues work.

 Also it could be that a lot of ACPI errors show up on shutdown and in `journalctl`.
-In such case adding `pci=nommconf` to the boot loader options might fix those issues.
+In such case adding a `acpi_osi` [kernel parameter](https://forum.manjaro.org/t/how-to-choose-the-proper-acpi-kernel-argument/1405) to the boot loader options might fix those issues.
+For example if a Surface Laptop 5 is also running Windows 10 in parallel, the parameter would be `acpi_osi='Windows 2020'`.

 ### Thermald Setup